Joelorbit/Joelorbit/README.md

 - Full-stack web development with React, Node.js and TypeScript
 - Backends with Django, Express and Go
-- Databases and caches with MySQL, MongoDB and Redis
+- Databases and caches with Postgre-sql, MySQL, MongoDB and Redis
 - The occasional Neovim config rabbit hole

 ### GitHub